 The decision to exercise the in-kind option for bitumen was identified in the 2007 Alberta Royalty Framework a way for the Crown to use its share of bitumen strategically to supply potential upgraders and refineries in Alberta, and to optimize its royalty share by marketing those volumes.
 This program is known as Bitumen Royalty-in-Kind (BRIK).

 - Foster Value-Added Oil Sands Development, use royalty bitumen barrels to stimulate value-added activities; (such as upgrading, refining and petrochemical development).
 The resultant incremental investment would create economic activity and jobs from capital project construction and operations.
-This would positively impact Alberta’s long run economic sustainability and diversify the product portfolio produced in Alberta while allowing the province to hedge its bitumen commodity risk.
+This positively impacts Alberta’s long run economic sustainability and diversify the product portfolio produced in Alberta while allowing the province to hedge its bitumen commodity risk.

 - Enhance the transparency and liquidity in the bitumen market, bitumen is a difficult product to market, the quality can vary and it requires addition of diluents or upgrading to a synthetic crude oil (SCO) for shipping on pipelines.
 The BRIK program includes a market design to facilitate more buyers and sellers of bitumen and a more transparent and liquid market.
 This will help assist Alberta in getting full value for its royalties.